kirana-bergstrom/DCI-distributions-thesis/README.md

 The repository is organized as follows:

 - `src`: This directory contains the source code for implementing the algorithms and conducting experiments discussed in the paper.
 The file `binning` contains high-level routines for the binning-based method discussed in Section 4.
 The file `weights` contains lower-level routines for computing the naive weighting method discussed in Section 3.
+The file `utils` contains basic-level routines such as edf computation routines and binning routines.

 - `examples`: This directory contains usage examples, needed data, and expected outputs to guide users in reproducing the results.